a5adujjaman/a5adujjaman/README.md

 ---

 ### It’s Md.
-Asadujjaman Asif(a5adujjaman) 🔥
+Asadujjaman Asif AKA (a5adujjaman) 🔥

-A hacker, bug bounty hunter, and penetration tester — that’s what I do.
+A Hacker, Bug Bounty Hunter, and Penetration Tester — That’s what I do.

-Trying to Improving not to Prove
+Hack The Planet!

 ---